This post contains affiliate links. See my disclosure policy here.

 Method

-Add pomegranate juice, vodka, blood orange juice, lime juice, honey syrup, and cubed ice to a shaker.
+Add pomegranate juice, vodka, blood orange juice, lime juice, and honey syrup to a shaker.

 Shake for 10-20 seconds.

-Strain into lowball glass over fresh cubed ice.
+Fill a lowball glass with fresh cubed ice.

 Top with soda water.